 Evolutionary theory is based solely on naturalism and the availability of billions of years along with time and chance to effect gradual change.
 It is interesting to note that origin theories, including Young Earth Creationism (YEC), all begin with an effect that does not have a natural cause.
 The YEC view is totally dependent on God for a creation from nothing; the evolutionary perspective begins with a "Big Bang" (from nothing).

-The Theory of Evolution suggests that life originated in the prebiotic world as a single-celled organism and increased in complexity over billions of years to form all species that have ever existed.
+The Theory of Evolution suggests that life originated in a prebiotic world as a single-celled organism which increased in complexity over billions of years to form all species that have ever existed.
 Charles Darwin (1809-1882) first published his work "On the Origin of Species or the Preservation of Favoured Races in the Struggle for Life" in 1859.
 Although the concept of evolution through naturalism goes back thousands of years, Darwin was the first to present the theory with what was considered to be "credible scientific reasoning."
 The word origin was prominent in the title of his book but Darwin did not make reference as to how life first came into existence.
 He did suggest in later letters that life may have begun in a "warm little pond" (excerpt below)

 Darwin's letter to J. D. Hooker, 1 Feb 1871.
 Hooker was a British botanist and